2021 Liberty Flames football team

 The 2021 Liberty Flames football team represented Liberty University in the 2021 NCAA Division I FBS football season.
 They were led by third-year head coach Hugh Freeze and played their home games at Williams Stadium in Lynchburg, Virginia.
 The Flames competed as an FBS independent.
 They finished the regular season 7–5.

 The Flames received an invite to the LendingTree Bowl where they played Eastern Michigan, winning 56–20.

-Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Flames finished the 2020 season 10–1; the team's only loss was a one point loss at NC State.
-They received a bid to the Cure Bowl where they defeated no. 12 Coastal Carolina in overtime.
-They finished the season ranked no. 17 in the AP Poll and no. 18 in the Coaches Poll.
-The 2020 team was the first to win ten games since 2008 and the first since the program joined the FBS in 2018.